joe-sims/onfido-studio-nodejs/README.md

-# Onfido Studio WebSDK
+# Onfido Studio Web SDK
-This is a Node.js application that uses the Onfido API to create an applicant, generate an SDK token, and create a new workflow run Id.
+This is a Node.js application that uses the Onfido API to create an applicant, generate an SDK token, and create a new workflow run id.
 The application allows users to input their first name, last name and workflow id, and then initialises the SDK on the page.

 ## Requirements
 - Node.js